-Chimeric antigen receptor (CAR) T-cell therapy is a new, investigational form of gene therapy that may offer a promising option for patients and clinicians who are fighting unresponsive or recurrent leukemias or lymphomas that are ineligible for other standard options, such as:
+Chimeric antigen receptor (CAR) T-cell therapy is a newly approved form of gene therapy that may offer a promising option to clinicians and their patients who are fighting unresponsive or recurrent leukemias or lymphomas without a response to other standard options, such as:

 - Bone marrow transplant.

 But exactly what is the manufacturing process for this unique type of gene therapy, and how does the patient receive it?

 Learn More: CAR T-Cell Mechanism of Action